 I believe this moment can be the first small step to open a discussion about these difficult issues and how they contribute to the greater racism and discrimination that defines so much of our history.

-How do you account for one of your nicknames that's listed in the BMI yearbook in 1981?
+How do you account for one of your nicknames that's listed in the BMI yearbook that makes me anyone coon man?

 I don't know their motives or intent.

-Inspect and then and to your point, um, the people that do that kind of research um perhaps they should have looked at that.
+And to your point, the people that do that kind of research, perhaps they should have looked at that.

-And you said that the competition in San Antonio was dance council.
+And you said the competition in San Antonio was dance competitive.

 Yes.